 - About one-third of all crash deaths involve drunk driving as a contributing factor

-If you or a family member was injured in a car accident caused by an inebriated driver, rely on our lawyers for advice.
+If you or a family member was injured in an accident caused by an inebriated driver, rely on our Omaha car accident lawyers for advice.
 We will help you decide if pursuing an accident claim is the right way to fight to maximize your compensation.

 When we handle a car crash case, our interests are our clients' interests.
 We strive to maximize our clients' recovery.
 When a settlement cannot be reached, we do not hesitate to bring our clients' car accident cases to trial.